jiwoonoh/jiwoonoh.github.io/_pages/about.md

 </style>

 <div>
+  <p>Welcome!</p>

   <p>I am an incoming PhD student in the <a href="https://www.bme.jhu.edu/" target="_blank">Biomedical Engineering Department</a> at Johns Hopkins University, where I am fortunate to be advised by <a href="https://www.bme.jhu.edu/people/faculty/natalia-trayanova/" target="_blank">Natalia Trayanova</a> and affiliated with <a href="https://ai.jhu.edu/" target="_blank">Data Science and AI (DSAI)</a>.
 My research focuses on building predictive AI using multimodal clinical data for diagnosis and prognostics of cardiovascular diseases, as well as investigating downstream machine learning methodologies to ensure the model's transparency.</p>

   <p> I recently completed my BS in Biomedical Engineering and Computer Science at Johns Hopkins University. </p>

   <p>I was born and raised in Seoul, Korea until I was 12, then lived in Shanghai, China until high school graduation, and moved to Baltimore, MD for college.
-My diverse background has enabled me to become bilingual in English and Korean, with full proficiency in Mandarin and limited proficiency in French.</p>
+My diverse background has enabled me to become bilingual in English and Korean, with full proficiency in Mandarin and limited proficiency in French.
+Please feel free to reach out to me via email :) </p>

-  <p>When I’m not doing academic work, I love cooking diverse cuisines and baking simple desserts.
-I also love making new playlists on Spotify.
-Please feel free to reach out to me via email! </p>
 </div>